nodejs/node/deps/npm/doc/cli/npm-publish.md

   then you can provide a code from your authenticator with this.
 If you don't include this and you're running from a TTY then you'll be prompted.

+* `[--dry-run]`
+  Does everything publish would do except actually publishing to the registry.
+  Reports the details of what would have been published.

 Fails if the package name and version combination already exists in the specified registry.